 A BIG one for sure.
 Your transaction coordinator will send documents for eSignature, organize them into the management file, review for compliance and completion, not to mention, hunt down the people who need to correct any of these items.
 Your coordinator is the master of documents such as the purchase agreement, escrow instructions, addenda, sellers disclosure, loan underwriter certificates and clearances, notice to perform, waivers, and exemptions.

 Send out reminders to parties concerning earnest money, contingency periods, and contingency removal.
 Missing any of the deadlines stated in your monstrous purchase agreement, could spell catastrophe, resulting in loss of the deal or even a lawsuit.

-How much is this all going to cost me
+How much is a transaction coordinator going to cost?

 I know what you’re thinking.
 I’m selling this house to MAKE money, not give it all away.
 You’re in luck.
-The average payout to a transaction coordinator is usually a flat fee, under $500.
-You read that number right, pretty incredible for a ninja personal assistant.
+The average payout to a transaction coordinator is usually a flat fee, under $400.
+You read that number right, pretty incredible for a ninja virtual assistant.
 Even better, most don’t expect payment until the closing.
-One less out of pocket, up front expense.
-Hallelujah.
+One less out of pocket, up front expense..

-So if you have reached this part of our journey and you have some serious doubts about how you are going to get all of these things done on your own or you had to Google what some of these items even were, just do yourself a favor and hire a fairy godmother, I mean transaction coordinator.
-They may not walk your dog or pick up your dry cleaning, but it’s such a small price to pay for your sanity.
+If after reading this article, you have some doubts about how you’ll get all of these things done on your own – or you had to Google what some of these items even were – just do yourself a favor and hire a fairy godmother.
+I mean, a transaction coordinator.
+A transaction coordinator may not walk your dog or pick up your dry cleaning, but it’s such a small price to pay for your sanity.